-- b.
+b.
 Dewater DSM channel only when required for inspection, maintenance, or structural modifications (see section 5.
-Dewatering Plans.; also, paragraph 3.2.1.2.
+Dewatering Plans; also, paragraph 3.2.1.2.
 Juvenile Bypass System).
-The outage period will be minimized to the extent practicable. - c.
-All units are available to meet power demands. - d.
-Inspect facilities once per day.
+The outage period will be minimized to the extent practicable.

-2.5.1.
-Operating Criteria.

-2.5.1.1.
-December 1 through February (Winter Maintenance Period).
+c.
+All units are available to meet power demands.

-- a.
+a.
 Inspect and calibrate all staff gages, water level sensors, and indicators.
-Repair and/or clean where necessary. - b.
-Dewater and inspect repair as needed all ladders and all other dewatered sections of fish facilities for projections, debris, or plugged orifices which could injure fish, or slow their progress up the ladder. - c.
-Inspect for and, when necessary, clear debris in ladder exits. - d.
-Reinstall picket leads at counting stations prior to watering up ladders during maintenance. - e.
-Repair or, when necessary, upgrade netting and padding at top of north fish ladders to address the fish jumping problem in this area. - f.
-The results of all inspections and the readiness of the facility for operation will be reported at the FPOM meeting immediately prior to the fish passage season.
+Repair and/or clean where necessary.

+b.
+Dewater and inspect repair as needed all ladders and all other dewatered sections of fish facilities for projections, debris, or plugged orifices which could injure fish, or slow their progress up the ladder.

-2.5.1.2.
-March 1 through November 30 (Fish Passage Season).
+c.
+Inspect for and, when necessary, clear debris in ladder exits.

+d.
+Reinstall picket leads at counting stations prior to watering up ladders during maintenance.

+e.
+Repair or, when necessary, upgrade netting and padding at top of north fish ladders to address the fish jumping problem in this area.